AI-generated image of Mehmood Mirza, posted by a user on the Nextdoor website

 - Do you agree that the Council should crack down on private landlords, campaign for security of tenure for private tenants and for rent controls?
 Should the Council issue Compulsory Purchase Orders on the homes operated by private Landlords in Newham who misbehave?

-- How much income do you receive in either salary or dividends from the homes that you own/control/have a beneficial interest in, directly or indirectly, and is this the income that allows you to say that you will only take a Living Wage from the Council?
+- How much income do you receive in either salary or dividends from the homes that you own/control/have a beneficial interest in, directly or indirectly?
+Four years ago you pledged to only take a Living Wage from the Council if elected as mayor.
+Are you making the same promise again and, if so, are you able to do so because of your property income?

 The people of Newham deserve answers.
 Will they be voting for someone who is on their side, or the side of landlords?